bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-conduct-list.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon
+Some data may be missing — we will complete it shortly

 {% endnote %}